 There is full support for using Load Spectrum (LSP) data to drive the crack growth process and a range of LSP formats are available; including standard block, sequential loading, and multi-axial load spectrum formats.

 The SIF data and crack growth rate data can be quickly processed using graphing functions available in the Crack Growth Wizard or manipulated using BEASY's templates to display fatigue crack growth results in a series of charts and summary data tables using specially designed Excel macros.
 This data is also output in tabular formats for easy import into common desktop software.

 Stress Intensity Factors

-Use The BEASY K-Solver To Feed Your Structural Lifing Software
+Use BEASY SIF Solutions To Feed Your Structural Lifing Software

 The BEASY SIF Wizard is a powerful tool used to determine stress intensity factor solutions for cracks located in real geometry.
-The initial flaw can be selected from a library of crack shapes and automatically inserted in structural models.
+The initial flaw can be selected from a library of crack shapes and automatically inserted in structural models, at user defined orientation and as a 'cavity' not just a crack.
 The SIF solution is determined along the entire crack front and is not just a two-point handbook type solution.
 These SIF solutions can be effectively used to create a table of beta factor solution for commonly used engineering components.
 BEASY’s multi-point SIF solutions are critical for simulating accurate crack shape evolution and identifying critical locations along the crack front where fracture assessment criteria may be exceeded.

 Damage Tolerant Design

-Predict how cracks will impact the durability and integrity of a strcture during its service life:
+Predict how cracks will impact the durability and integrity of a structure during its service life:

 - What size crack will grow?